geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 * **obspy.imaging**
   - Now also supports `cartopy` as an alternative to `basemap`.
 Will be used if installed and requested.

-### New Default Colormap
+#### New Default Colormap

-Where possible ObsPy now uses a much superior default colormap.
+Where possible, ObsPy now uses a much superior default colormaps.
+Long story short, the main features of the new colormaps are being perceptually uniform, both in color and greyscale and being friendly to people with different kinds of color blindness.
 Fret not - you can always revert to the old colormaps if you want to.
-See this [video](https://www.youtube.com/watch?v=xAoljeRJ3lU) for the reasoning behind the change.
-Well worth a watch!
+See this [very informative and entertaining video](https://www.youtube.com/watch?v=xAoljeRJ3lU) or this [blog post](https://bids.github.io/colormap/) for the reasoning behind the change.
+Scientists should care about how their data are visualized, so it's well worth a watch/read!

 <img src="https://raw.githubusercontent.com/wiki/obspy/obspy/images/ppsd.png" width=70%>

-### Mass Downloader for FDSN Web Services
+#### Mass Downloader for FDSN Web Services

 ObsPy now contains a module to download and integrate data from any number of FDSN web services at once.
 Users only have to describe the geographic domain and what they want to download and it does it for them.
 If you routinely download data - check it out: https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.mass_downloader.html